-Your caregiver will examine your knee and ask about your injury or activities.
+Your healthcare provider will examine your knee and ask about your injury or activities.
 You may need any of the following:

-- Fluid culture: Caregivers use a needle to drain fluid from your bursa.
+- Fluid culture: Healthcare providers use a needle to drain fluid from your bursa.
 The fluid will be sent to a lab and tested for signs of infection.
 Removal of bursa fluid may also help relieve your symptoms.

 How is knee bursitis treated?

 - Antibiotics help fight an infection caused by bacteria.

 - Surgery may be used to remove your bursa.
 Surgery is only done when other treatments do not work.

 How can I manage my symptoms?

 - Rest your knee as much as possible to decrease pain and swelling.
 Slowly start to do more each day.
 Return to your daily activities as directed.

 - Ice: Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your knee for 15 to 20 minutes, 3 to 4 times each day, as directed.

 - Apply heat to help decrease pain and stiffness.
 Apply heat on the area for 15 to 20 minutes, 3 to 4 times each day, as directed.

-- Compression: Caregivers may wrap your knee with tape or an elastic bandage to decrease swelling.
+- Compression: Healthcare providers may wrap your knee with tape or an elastic bandage to decrease swelling.
 Loosen the elastic bandage if you start to lose feeling in your toes.